 The season was suspended on March 11, with five weeks left in the regular season and most teams having played about 65 of their 82 games.

-The NBA announced that players can voluntarily return to their team practice facilities in areas where local and state governments allow it.
+The NBA recently announced that players can voluntarily return to their team practice facilities in areas where local and state governments allow it.

 The Timberwolves opened their practice facility in downtown Minneapolis for individual workouts, but there are a lot of safety measures that players and coaches will have to follow.
 Players have to wear a mask at all times, except when they are on the court.
 Coaches and staff have to wear a mask and gloves at all times.
-More than 15 NBA teams had reopened their facilities.

 NHL: The season was suspended March 12 with teams having between 11 and 14 games remaining in the regular season.

-On Tuesday the NHL officially closed the books on the regular season and announced that the players' association and the owners had agreed to a plan that will bring 24 of the 31 teams back to play in a postseason tournament.
+The NHL officially closed the books on the regular season and announced that the players' association and the owners had agreed to a plan that will bring 24 of the 31 teams back to play in a postseason tournament.

 The league and players still need to hammer out health and safety protocols and determine where and when the games would be played.